verdaccio/verdaccio/README.md

 ## Donations

 Verdaccio is run by **volunteers**; nobody is working full-time on it.
-If you find this project to be useful and would like to support its development, consider do a long support donation - **and your logo will be on this section of the readme.**
+If you find this project to be useful and would like to support its development, consider doing a long support donation - **and your logo will be on this section of the readme.**

 **[Donate](https://github.com/sponsors/verdaccio)** 💵👍🏻 starting from _$1/month_ or just one single contribution.